Collaborative Science for Healthy Wetlands

 Introducing the Baylands Habitat Map 2020!
 Part 1

 The Baylands Habitat Map 2020 (BHM 2020) provides updated mapping of tidal habitats and diked baylands in the SF Bay Area.
-Register for this webinar to learn how to use this tool and the possibilities for regional analyses to support decision-making.
+View the recording and materials from a webinar about how to use this tool and the possibilities for regional analyses to support decision-making.

 WRMP Fall 2024 Newsletter